gregsiregar88/twitch-chat-python/readme.md

-This is a fun project that I made with python using parquet file to store twitch chat log data on a specific twitch channel.
+This is a fun project that I've made with python using parquet file to store twitch chat log data on a specific twitch channel.
+### Python PyPI :
+* Pandas
+* Socket
+* FastParquet
+* Re

 # Changelog
 All notable changes to this project will be documented in this file.